Bruno-Gomes-QA/SnifferPy/README.md

 ---

-## 📌 Upcoming Features
+## Upcoming Features

-- **📝 HTML Report Generation** – Generate an interactive HTML report for easier inspection of captured function calls.
+- **HTML Report Generation** – Generate an interactive HTML report for easier inspection of captured function calls.
-- **⏸️ Breakpoint Debugging** – Allow pausing execution at specific function calls for real-time debugging.
+- **Breakpoint Debugging** – Allow pausing execution at specific function calls for real-time debugging.
-- **🔎 Function-Specific Sniffing** – Enable sniffing only on specific functions using a decorator.
+- **Function-Specific Sniffing** – Enable sniffing only on specific functions using a decorator.

 ---